In the 2023 CHRISTMAS LECTURES, Mike Wooldridge tackles the most important and rapidly evolving field of science today – Artificial Intelligence (AI).

 Not since the World-Wide Web emerged 30 years ago has a new technology promised to change our world so fundamentally and so swiftly as AI does.
 Today’s AI tools such as ChatGPT and AlphaGo are just a hint of what is to come.
 The future of AI is going to be quite a journey, and the 2023 CHRISTMAS LECTURES, broadcast on BBC Four and iPlayer in late December, were a guided tour.

 AI has increasingly grabbed the headlines in recent years – generating excitement and concern in equal measure – but what should we believe?
-In these lectures Mike will reveal how AI works and how it will affect our lives – and will tackle head-on our hopes and fears for this most fascinating of fields.
+In these lectures Mike revealed how AI works and how it will affect our lives – and will tackle head-on our hopes and fears for this most fascinating of fields.

 When Alan Turing suggested the ‘Turing test’, to see if a computer’s responses to questions could be mistaken for a human’s, it seemed like a far-off, perhaps even impossible goal.
-We will play a high stakes ‘Turing test’ in the Ri Theatre, along with other exciting experiments from the AI frontier, to find out just how far we are from Turing’s dream.
+We played a high stakes ‘Turing test’ in the Ri Theatre, along with other exciting experiments from the AI frontier, to find out just how far we are from Turing’s dream.

 Yet while AI will create many exciting opportunities, advances in the field have raised many fears – some justified, others not.
 There are concerns about identifying what’s fake and what’s real, as AI becomes increasingly clever.
 Mike will talk us through the dangers that AI raises, from machines adopting human prejudices, through to machines that operate as our boss at work, up to questions about whether AI might be a risk to humanity.